 sometimes, in the mirror she closes one eye, pulls, spreading the skin of her cheekbone, cheek, and jowl, down, away and taut to see what she’d look like in repose if she died a gentle death tonight

-you think: if I just bury the bitch one day she may raise up again //
+you think: if I merely bury this bitxch one day, she may raise up again //

-haunt not your nightmares, but surface in your dreams and worse, his
+and haunt not only your nightmares, but surface in your waking dreams and worse, in his

-instead, you two dismember her together on your walks at your coffee table in your marital bed // until she’s dead
+so instead, you two dismember her together on your walks at your coffee table in your marital bed // until she’s betrayed, and dead.

-you cremate her in your pristine oven collect her charred bones, grind them to ash with your mortar and pestle from Sur La Table dissolve a spoonful into your wine in secret, and drink it the rest, you feed to your lilacs //
+you decide to cremate her in your pristine oven, then collect her charred bones, grind them to ash with your mortar and pestle from Sur La Table dissolve a spoonful of her into your wine in secret, and drink it the rest, you feed to your lilacs //

-you think: she’ll never again be whole //
+you think: she’ll never again be whole or known //

 yet, her linger slowly poisons you and your home